 |

-2006) rang is from Senegal, Gambia, Burkina Faso, the southern parts
+2006) range is from Senegal, Gambia, Burkina Faso, the southern parts

 of Mali and Niger and the northern parts of Guinea, Ghana, Togo, Benin